Sandesh10/Script-for-ecommerce-flash-sale/README.md

 # Snapdeal-api-scrapping
-Python script to login add products to cart and signout from snapdeal api
+Python script to login, add products to cart and signout from snapdeal api